1930 New Mexico A&M Aggies football team

 The 1930 New Mexico A&M Aggies football team was an American football team that represented New Mexico College of Agriculture and Mechanical Arts (now known as New Mexico State University) during the 1929 college football season.
 In their second year under head coach Jerry Hines, the Aggies compiled a 5–3 record and shut out three opponents.
-The team played its home games on Miller Field, sometimes also referred to as College Field.
+The team played home games on Miller Field, sometimes also referred to as College Field.